 Your site search might benefit in the long run if you have a search rule engine.
 When you have a rule engine built, the next time you want to make changes to your search engine relevance, you need not return back to coding.
 A rule engine helps in promoting products to the top of search results for certain queries alone based on rules set by the administrator.
 This is beneficial in improving revenue and profits.
 For example for a top-performing search query, you might want to boost certain products that have a higher margin.

 Synonyms can help in handling NLP queries and other queries that don’t have a product match.
-For example, if people are searching for couch and you have sofas listed in your product feed, you can set “sofa” as a synonym for “couch” which will bring in sofas when someone searches for couch.
+For example, if people are searching for a couch and you have sofas listed in your product feed, you can set “sofa” as a synonym for “couch” which will bring in sofas when someone searches for a couch.

 A URL redirect takes people to a non-product detail page when someone searches.
-For example, if someone searches for “returns”, instead of showing people to products related to returns, you can redirect them to the product returns page.
+For example, if someone searches for “returns”, instead of showing people products related to returns, you can redirect them to the product returns page.

 Site search performance tracking is a must for any eCommerce website.
 Google analytics has a great site search tracking tool.
 All you have to do is mention your search query parameter and enabled eCommerce tracking to get started.
 Since Google Analytics doesn’t give complete data, you can build out your own analytics tool based on your business needs.

 A search landing page editor where you can create multiple landing pages easily by dragging and dropping products can help you in SEO and improving your organic traffic and also send targeted traffic from your ad campaigns.